 Curriculum / Collection

-Working in collaboration with University faculty, the works in this exhibition were selected for their capacity to provoke engagement with the guiding questions and themes of their specific courses, while also offering students material and inspiration for research projects in their areas of study.
+Working in collaboration with University faculty, the works in this exhibition were selected for their capacity to provoke engagement with the guiding questions and themes of their specific courses, while also offering students inspiration for research and art projects in their areas of study.
 The exhibition demonstrates some of the diverse and creative ways art plays a central role in learning across the disciplines.
 It also asks us to consider what we can learn from art objects across an infinite variety of specialties and subject matter.

 As classes begin in Fall of 2021, you’ll be able to use these pages to explore the collections designed for each course, dive into the works themselves, and hear from the professors and students about how they are engaging with art and objects in new ways.
 Who knows, maybe you’ll learn something surprising along the way, too.

 If you’re a University instructor, you can integrate your course with UMMA’s Curriculum / Collection by submitting a proposal.
 Curator Dave Choberka will work with you to select works from UMMA’s collection that speak to your course’s theme, and you’ll see your class come to life in UMMA’s gallery.

 We’re especially open to proposals from faculty and disciplines who have not previously made use of the museum in their courses.Submit Your Course